Accessibility tools - Inspect

 Inspect is a legacy tool.
 We recommend using Accessibility Insights instead.

-Inspect is installed as part of the overall set of tools in the Windows SDK, it is not distributed as a separate download.
+Inspect is installed as part of the overall set of tools in the Windows Software Development Kit (SDK), it is not distributed as a separate download.
 The Windows SDK includes all of the accessibility-related tools documented in this section.
-Get the Windows SDK.
-(There's also an SDK download archive linked from that page, if you need a previous version.)

-To run Inspect, find Inspect.exe in the \bin\<version>\<platform> folder and run it (you don't typically have to run as administrator).
+Inspect.exe is located in the \bin\<version>\<platform> folder of the SDK installation path (you don't typically have to run as administrator).

 The Inspect Window